 FAQ's about making this easy quiche recipe

-You definitely can, it’ll save you a lot of time and your quiche will look amazing.
+Can I use a store bought pie crust?
+You definitely can, it'll save you a lot of time and your quiche will look amazing.
 Just make sure to blind bake the crust before adding the filling.

+How do I make the filling rich and smooth?
 The answer is in the liquid that will be mixed with the eggs.
 Whole milk is usually the dominant liquid but I like to substitute it for some heavy cream for a more indulgent taste.
 The unwritten rule seems to be a half cup of milk for every egg used.
 This recipe has three eggs, so I used 1 cup of heavy cream and a half cup of whole milk.

+What's the best cheese to use for my quiche?
 There are many types to choose from like Feta, Mozzarella, goat cheese, Swiss or Gruyere.
 I always prefer buying whole pieces and not pre-shredded cheese for better flavor and a better melt.

-No, it’s better to cook all of the fillings before adding to the pre-baked crust.
+If I add my fillings raw, will they cook with the eggs?
+No, it's better to cook all of the fillings before adding to the pre-baked crust.

+Do you eat quiche hot or cold?
 You can do either although at least at room temperature.
 If you do need to warm it up, place it in a 425 degree oven for 4-5 minutes just to warm it.
 Too much time and the filling can melt and begin to fall apart.
-I don’t recommend microwaving quiche.
+I don't recommend microwaving quiche.
 Five minutes in the air fryer at 400 degrees also works well.

+How do I store my quiche?
 Store it in the fridge covered with a plastic wrap.

 How to serve your quiche